kentnf/VirusDetect/tools/readme.md

 missing host feature and have a unrecognized genus name.
 But they have almost same description with other classified virus.
 These virus could be classified by comparing their descriptions with classified virus.
 The below command will do it automatically.
-The command will compare the description of unclassified virus with classified virus, then brorrow the info of classification to the unclassified.
+The command will compare the description of unclassified virus with classified virus, then borrow the info of classification to the unclassified.

-For example, the sequence GI:331725 does not have host feature, and the genus name is
-\“Small linear single stranded RNA satellites\”.
-It described as \“Cucumber mosaic virus satellite RNA\”.
+For example, the sequence GI:331725 does not have host feature, and the genus name is “Small linear single stranded RNA satellites”.
+It described as “Cucumber mosaic virus satellite RNA”.
 And another sequence GI:1103556 with same description was classified into plant virus.
 It should be plant virus according to the description.